paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 (2) The term “budget”, with respect to a fiscal year, means the budget for that fiscal year that is submitted to Congress by the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim).

+(3) The term “contractor” means a person who—

+  (A) performs functions that support or carry out actions authorized in this section pursuant to a contract or subcontract entered into with an entity of the Department of Defense; and

+  (B) has completed training for the counter-unmanned aircraft system the person will use in performance of such functions, as certified by the Secretary of Defense.

-(3) The term “covered facility or asset” means any facility or asset that—
+(4) The term “covered facility or asset—” 11 So in original.

+  (A) means any facility or asset that—

-  (A) is identified by the Secretary of Defense, in consultation with the Secretary of Transportation with respect to potentially impacted airspace, through a risk-based assessment for purposes of this section;
+    (i) is identified by the Secretary of Defense, in consultation with the Secretary of Transportation with respect to potentially impacted airspace, through a risk-based assessment for purposes of this section;

-  (B) is located in the United States (including the territories and possessions of the United States); and
+    (ii) is located in the United States (including the territories and possessions of the United States); and

-  (C) directly relates to the missions of the Department of Defense pertaining to—
+    (iii) directly relates to the missions of the Department of Defense pertaining to—

-    (i) nuclear deterrence, including with respect to nuclear command and control, integrated tactical warning and attack assessment, and continuity of government;
+      (I) nuclear deterrence, including with respect to nuclear command and control, integrated tactical warning and attack assessment, and continuity of government;

-    (ii) missile defense;
+      (II) missile defense;

-    (iii) national security space;
+      (III) national security space;

-    (iv) assistance in protecting the President or the Vice President (or other officer immediately next in order of succession to the office of the President) pursuant to the Presidential Protection Assistance Act of 1976 ([18 U.S.C.
+      (IV) assistance in protecting the President or the Vice President (or other officer immediately next in order of succession to the office of the President) pursuant to the Presidential Protection Assistance Act of 1976 ([18 U.S.C.
 3056](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3056&num=0&edition=prelim) note);

-    (v) air defense of the United States, including air sovereignty, ground-based air defense, and the National Capital Region integrated air defense system;
+      (V) air defense of the United States, including air sovereignty, ground-based air defense, and the National Capital Region integrated air defense system;

-    (vi) combat support agencies (as defined in paragraphs (1) through (4) of [section 193(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section193/f&num=0&edition=prelim));
+      (VI) combat support agencies (as defined in paragraphs (1) through (4) of [section 193(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section193/f&num=0&edition=prelim));

-    (vii) special operations activities specified in paragraphs (1) through (9) of [section 167(k) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section167/k&num=0&edition=prelim);
+      (VII) special operations activities specified in paragraphs (1) through (9) of [section 167(k) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section167/k&num=0&edition=prelim);

-    (viii) production, storage, transportation, or decommissioning of high-yield explosive munitions, by the Department; or
+      (VIII) production, storage, transportation, or decommissioning of high-yield explosive munitions, by the Department;

-    (ix) a Major Range and Test Facility Base (as defined in sections 11 So in original.
-Probably should be “section”.
-4173(i) of this title).
+      (IX) a Major Range and Test Facility Base (as defined in [section 4173 of this title](./chapter-307-test-and-evaluation.md#section-4173));

+      (X) the physical security of other installations or property owned, leased, or operated by the Department of Defense to which the public is not permitted regular, unrestricted access, determined by the Secretary on a site by site basis to be critical to the national defense and certified as such to the Secretary of Transportation, the Attorney General, and the appropriate congressional committees; or

+      (XI) assistance to Federal, State, or local officials in responding to incidents involving nuclear, radiological, biological, or chemical weapons, high-yield explosives, or related materials or technologies, as well as support pursuant to [section 282 of this title](./chapter-015-military-support-for-civilian-law-enforcement-agencies.md#section-282); and

+  (B) includes any persons physically present at any such facility or asset.

-(4) The term “defense budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Secretary of Defense in support of the budget for that fiscal year.
+(5) The term “defense budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Secretary of Defense in support of the budget for that fiscal year.

-(5) The terms “electronic communication”, “intercept”, “oral communication”, and “wire communication” have the meanings given those terms in [section 2510 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2510&num=0&edition=prelim).
+(6) The terms “electronic communication”, “intercept”, “oral communication”, and “wire communication” have the meanings given those terms in [section 2510 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2510&num=0&edition=prelim).

-(6) The terms “unmanned aircraft” and “unmanned aircraft system” have the meanings given those terms in [section 44801 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44801&num=0&edition=prelim).
+(7) The terms “unmanned aircraft” and “unmanned aircraft system” have the meanings given those terms in [section 44801 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44801&num=0&edition=prelim).

+**(n) Termination.—** The authority to carry out this section shall terminate on December 31, 2030.

 ### Statutory Notes

 #### References in Text
+The date of the enactment of this subsection, referred to in subsec. (i), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

-The Presidential Protection Assistance Act of 1976, referred to in subsec. (j)(3)(C)(iv), is Pub.
+The Presidential Protection Assistance Act of 1976, referred to in subsec. (m)(4)(A)(iii)(IV), is Pub.
 L. 94–524, Oct.
 17, 1976, 90 Stat.
 2475, which enacted and amended provisions set out as notes under [section 3056 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3056&num=0&edition=prelim), Crimes and Criminal Procedure.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 1707(1), substituted “section 32, 1030, or 1367 or chapter 119 or 206 of title 18” for “any provision of title 18” and a comma for “and” after “officers”, and inserted “, and contractors” after “civilian employees”.

+Subsec. (b)(1)(B).
+Pub.
+L. 119–60, § 1707(2), inserted “, including through the use of remote identification broadcast or other means” after “electromagnetic means”.

+Subsec. (c).
+Pub.
+L. 119–60, § 1707(3), designated existing provisions as par.
+(1) and added par.
+(2).

+Subsec. (d)(2)(C).
+Pub.
+L. 119–60, § 1707(4)(A), added subpar.
+(C).

+Subsec. (d)(3).
+Pub.
+L. 119–60, § 1707(4)(B), added par.
+(3).

+Subsec. (e)(1).
+Pub.
+L. 119–60, § 1707(5)(A), substituted a comma for “or” before “acquisition” and “amendments” for “amendment”, and inserted “, maintenance, or use” after “acquisition” and “first and” before “fourth”.

+Subsec. (e)(2).
+Pub.
+L. 119–60, § 1707(5)(B), substituted “an action described in subsection (b)(1)” for “a function of the Department of Defense”.

+Subsec. (e)(3).
+Pub.
+L. 119–60, § 1707(5)(C)(i), in introductory provisions, substituted “maintained only for as long as necessary, and in no event maintained” for “not maintained”.

+Subsec. (e)(3)(A).
+Pub.
+L. 119–60, § 1707(5)(C)(ii), substituted “investigate or prosecute a violation of law or to directly support an ongoing security operation” for “support one or more functions of the Department of Defense”.

+Subsec. (e)(3)(B).
+Pub.
+L. 119–60, § 1707(5)(C)(iii), substituted “under Federal law or for the purpose of any litigation” for “for a longer period to support a civilian law enforcement agency or by any other applicable law or regulation”.

+Subsec. (e)(4)(A).
+Pub.
+L. 119–60, § 1707(6)(A), added subpar.
+(A) and struck out former subpar.
+(A) which read as follows: “would fulfill a function of the Department of Defense;”.

+Subsec. (e)(4)(C), (D).
+Pub.
+L. 119–60, § 1707(6)(B)–(D), added subpar.
+(C) and redesignated former subpar.
+(C) as (D).

+Subsecs. (f), (g).
+Pub.
+L. 119–60, § 1707(10), (11), added subsec. (f) and redesignated former subsec. (f) as (g).
+Former subsec. (g) redesignated (h).

+Subsec. (h).
+Pub.
+L. 119–60, § 1707(12)(A), substituted “Reports” for “Briefings” in heading.

+Pub.
+L. 119–60, § 1707(10), redesignated subsec. (g) as (h).
+Former subsec. (h) redesignated (j).

+Subsec. (h)(1) to (3).
+Pub.
+L. 119–60, § 1707(12)(B)–(D), substituted “2026” for “2018” and “shall submit to the appropriate congressional committees and publish on a publicly available website a report summarizing all detection and mitigation activities conducted under this section during the previous year to counter unmanned aircraft systems.” for “and the Secretary of Transportation, shall jointly provide a briefing to the appropriate congressional committees on the activities carried out pursuant to this section.
+Such briefings shall include—”; inserted “(2) Each report under paragraph (1) shall include—” before subpar.
+(A); redesignated former par.
+(2) as (3); and, in par.
+(3) as redesignated, substituted “and shall” for “but may”.

+Subsec. (i).
+Pub.
+L. 119–60, § 1707(8), (13), added subsec. (i) and struck out former subsec. (i), which terminated, on Dec.
+31, 2026, authority to carry out this section with respect to certain covered facilities or assets.

+Subsec. (j).
+Pub.
+L. 119–60, § 1707(9), redesignated subsec. (h) as (j).
+Former subsec. (j) redesignated (m).

+Subsecs. (k), (l).
+Pub.
+L. 119–60, § 1707(14), added subsecs. (k) and (l).

+Subsec. (m).
+Pub.
+L. 119–60, § 1707(15), which directed amendment of “subsection (m)(3)” of this section, as redesignated by Pub.
+L. 119–60, § 1707(7), was executed by making the following amendments to subsec. (m) as redesignated by Pub.
+L. 119–60, § 1707(7), to reflect the probable intent of Congress: adding par.
+(3); redesignating former pars.
+(3) to (6) as (4) to (7), respectively; and, in par.
+(4) as so redesignated, substituting “covered facility or asset—” for “ ‘covered facility or asset’ means any facility or asset that—” in introductory provisions, redesignating subpars.
+(A) to (C) as cls. (i) to (iii), respectively, inserting “(A) means any facility or asset that—” before cl. (i), as so redesignated, redesignating cls. (i) to (ix) of former subpar.
+(C) as subcls.
+(I) to (IX), respectively, of cl. (iii) and adding subcl.
+(X) at end of cl. (iii), and adding subpar.
+(B).

+Pub.
+L. 119–60, § 1707(7), redesignated subsec. (j) as (m).

+Subsec. (n).
+Pub.
+L. 119–60, § 1707(16), added subsec. (n).

+2024—Subsec. (j)(3)(C)(ix).
+Pub.
+L. 118–159, § 2871(c)(1), which directed substitution of “section 4173” for “sections 4173(i)”, was executed by making the substitution for “section 4173(i)”, to reflect the probable intent of Congress and the intervening amendment by Pub.
+L. 118–159, § 1701(a)(2).
+See below and see section 1701(h) of Pub.
+L. 118–159, set out as a Coordination of Certain Sections of an Act With Other Provisions of That Act under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

+Pub.
+L. 118–159, § 1701(a)(2), substituted “section” for “sections”.

 2023—Subsec. (i).
 Pub.
 L. 118–31 substituted “2026” for “2023” in pars.
 (1) and (2).

 2021—Subsec. (i)(1).
 Pub.
 L. 116–283, § 1081(a)(8)(A), substituted “of subsection (j)(3)(C) shall” for “of subsection (j)(3)(C) shall”, resulting in no change in text.
 See 2019 Amendment notes and Coordination of Amendments by Pub.
 L. 116–92 note below.